 (c) each meeting of a committee to which the board’s functions have been delegated under section 204(1),

-must be entered in the appropriate records within one month after the meeting and confirmed at, and signed by the chairman of, the next meeting.
+must be entered in the appropriate books within one month after the meeting.

+(2A) A co-operative must ensure that minutes of a meeting are signed within a reasonable time after the meeting by one of the following —

+(a) the chairman of the meeting;

+(b) the chairman of the next meeting.

 (2) The minutes of each general meeting must be available for inspection by members.